Fort Lauderdale Car Accident Lawyer

 What this means is following a traffic collision, the insurance company of the injured person will provide coverage for minor medical expenses and property damage.
 This is true regardless of who actually caused the crash.

 In Florida, you can’t pursue another driver for liability in a car accident unless the “serious injury” threshold is met.
-Still many “minor” traffic accidents may fall outside the “no-fault” umbrella, making consultation with an experienced Fort Lauderdale car accident attorney especially critical.
+Still many “minor” traffic accidents may fall outside the “no-fault” umbrella, making consultation with an experienced Fort Lauderdale car accident lawyer especially critical.

 A driver can pursue a liability claim against another driver, vehicle owner or manufacturer if one of the following applies: